mguenther/quarkus-workshop-hibernate-reactive/HINTS.md

 }
 ```

 ## Task 2.2

-This is quite similar to Task 2.1 - but this time we want to throw an Exception if the email is not set as part of the request.
-We can use the `onItem().ifNull().failWith()` syntax to achieve this - otherwise we either chain or transform to the Uni that fetches us the correct Employee (or null if this employee does not exist).
+This is quite similar to Task 2.1 - but this time we want to throw an `Exception` if the e-mail is not set as part of the request.
+We can use the `onItem().ifNull().failWith()` syntax to achieve this - otherwise we either chain or transform to the `Uni` that fetches us the correct `Employee` (or `null` if this `Employee` does not exist).

-Additionally we need a method to search for an employee by E-Mail.
+Additionally, we need a method to search for an employee by e-Mail.
 Again: this can be done in the active record or the repository:

 ```java
 public Uni<Employee> findByEmail(String email) {